 - To help them vote in new leadership we need citizens who are eligible to vote in the October election.

-- To be eligible to vote in October you need to attend the July 10 meeting and the September meeting (date to be determined).
+- To be eligible to vote in October you needed to attend the July 10 meeting and need to attend the September 25 meeting.

 - You must sign in for all meetings.